Looking for the best travel jobs to earn money on the road? You’ve come to the right place.

 Or here’s another example.
-If you click this link and buy anything from Amazon in the next 24 hours, I’ll get a commission at no extra cost to you (see what I did there? *wink wink*)
+Here are the noise-canceling headphones I use as a digital nomad.
+If you click that link and buy the headphones (or anything else) from Amazon in the next 24 hours, I’ll get a commission at no extra cost to you (see what I did there? *wink wink*)

-Affiliate marketing also plays a big part in many other travel jobs on this list.
+Affiliate marketing also plays a big part in many other jobs that involve traveling on this list.